Paper Currency

 In 1869 the government changed the design of the entire Legal Tender Notes range, from $ 1 to $ 1000.
 The Treasury Note wording appearing on these notes should not be used today to avoid confusion with the Treasury Notes issued in 1890 for purchasing silver.
 The use of blue paper and of a palette of green, blue and red inks has earned this series the sobriquet of Rainbow Notes.

 With its nuanced colors, the series of 1869 participates in the policy of fraud prevention.
-The blue paper was patented in 1866 by the Willcox family who operated from 1729 to 1886 in his Ivy Mills of Pennsylvania.
-In 1775 the paper for the Continental Note had been provided by them.
-A polychrome stripe already served to discourage counterfeiting
+The blue paper had been patented in 1866 by the Willcox family which operated from 1729 to 1886 in their Ivy Mills in Pennsylvania.
+In 1775 the paper for the Continental Note with a polychrome stripe had been provided by them.

 Around 1869 the US Treasury also supported the development for postal and revenue stamps of a paper that changes its color when the fraudster removes the cancellation ink with a chemical.
-This paper is patented in 1871 by James Willcox under the name of Chameleon Paper.
+This paper will be patented in 1871 by James Willcox under the name of Chameleon Paper.

 With its nuanced colors, the series of 1869 participates in the policy of fraud prevention.
-The blue paper was patented in 1866 by the Willcox family who operated from 1729 to 1886 in his Ivy Mills of Pennsylvania.
-In 1775 the paper for the Continental Note had been provided by them.
-A polychrome stripe already served to discourage counterfeiting
+The blue paper had been patented in 1866 by the Willcox family which operated from 1729 to 1886 in their Ivy Mills in Pennsylvania.
+In 1775 the paper for the Continental Note with a polychrome stripe had been provided by them.

 Around 1869 the US Treasury also supported the development for postal and revenue stamps of a paper that changes its color when the fraudster removes the cancellation ink with a chemical.
-This paper is patented in 1871 by James Willcox under the name of Chameleon Paper.
+This paper will be patented in 1871 by James Willcox under the name of Chameleon Paper.

 2